- Understanding the Indispensable Role of APIs in Today’s Digital World

 AWS API Gateway | A fully managed service from AWS that helps API developers build, deploy, and manage APIs at scale with integrated support for monitoring, throttling, and authorization. |

-Now that you are familiar with the API development technologies and terminologies associated with how to create an API, let’s dive deeper to uncover how API works and how to create an API.
+Now that you are familiar with the API development technologies and terminologies associated with creating an API, let’s dive deeper to uncover how an API works and how to create an API.

 How Does API Work?